p-nox/Finite-Stack-Automaton-Simulator/README.md

      * **Transition 6 (4eae4):** From state 4, when encountering 'e', stay in state 4 and push 'a' onto the stack.
 Then, transition to state 4.
      * **Transition 7 (4eSe5):** From state 4, when encountering 'e', pop 'a' from the stack, pop 'e' from the stack, stay in state 4, and push 'e' onto the stack.
 Then, transition to state 5.

+## Getting Started

+   1. **Input File Specification:** The user is required to provide an input file containing the specifications of the finite automaton.
+This includes the number of states, initial and final states, and the transitions.

+   2. **User Interaction:** After reading the input file, the program prompts the user to input words for the automaton to process.
+The user can choose to continue or exit after each word.

+   3. **Word Processing:** The program processes each input word using the specified transitions and determines whether the word is accepted or rejected.

+## Build and Run